 - Accrue on DT: When selected, the accrual will continue to earn (specifically, for hourly based accruals) when double time hours are reported.

 When this pay code is used on transactions in time entry accruals will be earned (if setup on the employee record).
 Typically, this is the reg pay code.
 Note that multiple types of pay codes may be selected for both pay codes (earn) and pay codes (use).

 When this pay code is used on transactions in time entry accrued time will be depleted.
 Typically, this would be Vac1, Vac2, Sick, or Hol.
 Note that multiple types of pay codes may be selected for both pay codes (earn) and pay codes (use).

 Description: Used to define and distinguish accrual tiers (especially helpful when multiple tiers are being established).

 For accruals with the type of hourly this should reflect how much time is accrued per hour worked.
-Example: If pay code (earn) is set to reg, and the accrual rate is set to 0.05, that means if an employee works 40 hours that week, they've accrued 2 hours for that week (0.05 * 40 = 2).
+Example: If pay code (earn) is set to reg, and the accrual rate is set to 0.05, that means if an employee works 40 hours of reg pay that week, they've accrued 2 hours for that week (0.05 * 40 = 2).

 Depletion Rate: The rate at which the accrual is used, this is directly related to the pay codes (use).
 Typically this is set to "1".

 Period Max Accrue: The maximum amount of time that may be accrued in a given pay period.
 This is usually similar if not the same as the rate when the accrual type is pay period.
-When the type is hourly take into the account the maximum hours an employee is allowed to work.
-Something to consider is if employees can accrue on OT, you will want the period max accrue to be greater than the accrual rate * 40 and the annual max accrue to be greater than accrual rate * 40 * 52.
+When the type is hourly take into account the maximum hours an employee is allowed to work.
+For instance, if employees can accrue on OT, you will want the period max accrue to be greater than the accrual rate * 40 and the annual max accrue to be greater than accrual rate * 40 * 52.